 Cults are, once again, having a moment in pop culture.
 From Netflix’s documentary Wild Wild Country and FX’s American Horror Story: Cult to allegations that R&B singer R. Kelly has a sex cult and trials of NXIVM members, cults excite and terrify us, and never fail to make headlines.
 Cults are known for their ability to dictate what their followers think, and how they behave and feel.
-To be able to persuade and command obedience, cult leaders have to develop compelling conversion techniques to attract new members and keep their followers in line.
+To be able to persuade and command obedience, cult leaders, much like the CIA, have had to develop compelling conversion techniques to attract new members and keep their followers in line.
 Frequently, one of those methods of control is psychedelic drugs.
 Truffle Report looks into sects, drugs, and mind control.

 What is a Cult?